How do transistors work, anyway?

 The drawing shows an n-p-n junction in the path of the current; because one half of this junction is inevitably reverse-biased, it would appear that the transistor should never conduct.

-Of course, MOSFETs have a trick up their sleeve: if a sufficiently high positive voltage is applied to the gate (relative to the “substrate” terminal), the resulting electric field pushes away holes in the p-type material on the other side of the glass insulator — and eventually pulls in mobile electrons from the nearby n-doped regions, forming what’s known as the inversion layer.
-The resulting junction-free and electron-rich channel bridges the source and the drain.
+Of course, MOSFETs have a trick up their sleeve: if a sufficiently high positive voltage is applied to the insulated gate (relative to the “substrate” terminal), the resulting electric field pushes away holes in the p-type material on the other side of the insulator and attracts minority-carrier electrons, forming an n-like inversion layer.
+This electron-rich channel eventually bridges the source and the drain.
 The marvelous property of MOSFETs is that no electrical connection is needed between the gate and the rest of the device.
 The nearly-perfect isolation of the input signal makes them remarkably efficient.

 In theory, MOSFETs could be operated with no special regard to the polarity of their two primary terminals.
 In practice, most discrete MOSFETs come with the substrate internally tied to the source, turning it into a three-terminal device that, in its “off” state, behaves like a reverse-biased diode — and will unexpectedly conduct if hooked up the wrong way.